revolution-robotics/roadrunner-debian/README.md

 jumpered and SD otherwise.
 In future builds, this may be reversed.

 ## Subsequent builds
-After editing kernel sources, a new disk image can be created without re-running Debian bootstrap as follows:
+After commiting changes to the kernel or U-Boot source trees, to incorporate the changes into new builds, update the file *${G_VENDOR_PATH}/${MACHINE}/${MACHINE}.sh*.
+Then a new disk image can be created without re-running Debian bootstrap as follows:

 ```shell
 sudo MACHINE=revo-roadrunner-mx7 ./revo_make_debian.sh -c kernel